Queens of the Summer Hotel

 Queens of the Summer Hotel is the tenth studio album by the American singer-songwriter Aimee Mann, released on November 5, 2021, by SuperEgo Records.
-The album was inspired by Susanna Kaysen's 1993 memoir Girl, Interrupted about the author's experience as a young woman in a psychiatric hospital with borderline personality disorder in the 1960s.
-Mann began writing the album after being contracted to write a musical version of memoir (also inspired by the 1999 movie).
-The album features classical orchestration, with a strong presence of piano, strings, and woodwinds.
+It was inspired by Susanna Kaysen's 1993 memoir Girl, Interrupted, about Kaysen's experience in McLean Hospital in the 1960s.
+It features classical orchestration, with piano, strings, and woodwinds.

+Mann started work on the album in 2018, when she was commissioned to write songs for a musical adaptation of Girl, Interrupted.
+After the musical was postponed by the COVID-19 pandemic, Mann released the songs as an album.
+The title came from an Anne Sexton poem inspired by Sexton's stay at McLean Hospital.

+The album received generally favorable reviews.
+It holds a score of 77 out of 100 on Metacritic.
+Critics praised its contemplative orchestration and Mann's performance.
+The Girl, Interrupted musical opened in 2026 in New York City.

 Writing

 Mann started work on Queens of the Summer Hotel in 2018, when she was commissioned to write songs for a stage adaptation of Susanna Kaysen's 1993 memoir Girl, Interrupted.
 The memoir describes Kaysen's time at McLean Hospital, a psychiatric hospital in Belmont, Massachusetts.
 The musical was to be produced by Barbara Broccoli and Frederick Zollo, but was postponed by the COVID-19 pandemic.
-In November 2025, the Public Theater, an off-Broadway theater company, announced the play will open in May 2026.
-It will be directed by Jo Bonney, written by Martyna Majok and choreographed by Sonya Tayeh.
+The album title was inspired by an Anne Sexton poem from her book To Bedlam and Part Way Back, which was inspired by her experience at McLean Hospital.

-Mann spoke to Rolling Stone about the inspiration behind the first single, "Suicide is Murder": "I started to write this song because I've known people who committed suicide and friends who've had loved ones die from suicide.
-I think the phrase 'suicide is murder' took on a meaning for me as it's the worst thing to have to deal with in the aftermath.
-It's just terrible.
-Because every person who knows the person who committed suicide will blame themselves in some way for not noticing or stepping in or doing something.
-They'll till the end of their days, say, 'was there something I could have done?'"
+Mann spoke to Rolling Stone about the inspiration behind the first single, "Suicide Is Murder", explaining that the song grew from personal experience with people who had died by suicide and the guilt that survivors carry.
+She described the phrase "suicide is murder" as capturing the devastating aftermath for those left behind, who she said would spend the rest of their lives wondering whether they could have intervened.

-The album title was inspired by an Anne Sexton poem from her book To Bedlam and Part Way Back, which was inspired by her experience in the McLean Hospital, where Kaysen spent 18 months.